 10. São Paulo

 São Paulo is Brazil’s largest and most cosmopolitan city, offering an array of museums, concert halls, theatres, restaurants and bars.
 It’s also a melting pot home to Italian, Portuguese, Japanese, Spanish, Lebanese and Arabic communities.
-Not being an obvious tourist destination, São Paulo is nonetheless a city worth exploring for its idiosyncrasies, the cultural life, and a rich cuisine – in itself a tourist attraction.
+Not being an obvious tourist destination, São Paulo is nonetheless a city worth exploring for its idiosyncrasies, the cultural life, and a rich cuisine.